nearform/the-fastify-workshop/deck.md

 # Step 13: Exercise 💻

-- Let's create an Fastify application using **Typescript**.
+- Let's create an Fastify application using **TypeScript**.

-- We will transpose the application that you did in the [Step 09](#step-9-decorators) to Typescript.
+- We will transpose the application that you did in the [Step 09](#step-9-decorators) to TypeScript.

 - Use `declaration merging` to add the custom decorator (authenticate) property to `FastifyInstance`